zwest-personal/demo/quizzes/simpli-ticnetoe/README.md

 the board for a winner after each play.
 Winning conditions are derived from the TicTacToe game rather than real Connect-4.

+While I wanted to demonstrate a bit more TS knowhow with this project, I found that there weren't many 'complex' behaviors with much use here (eg Decorators, Mixins, etc).

 ## Use

 Install: